IBM-Cloud/Bluemix-ServiceBroker/README.md

 ## Bluemix Public: Space-Scoped Private Brokers

 To register your broker, run the following CLI command:
 `cf create-service-broker yourBrokerName userID password URL4yourBroker --space-scoped`
 It registers your broker in the current space.

 ## Bluemix Dedicated and Bluemix Local: Standard Private Brokers
+Users of Bluemix Dedicated and Bluemix Local can register space-scoped private brokers.
+For the instructions see the previous section.
+In addition, users with administrator privileges to modify the catalog can create standard private brokers.
+Though Cloud Foundry documentation suggests to use the same command broker-related cf commands, Bluemix requires to use the BluemixAdminCLI
+Registration of private service

 1. Make sure the BluemixAdminCLI plugin is installed
-2. Use the plugin to manage the broker lifecycle:
+2. Use that plugin to manage the broker lifecycle.
+Its sub-commands are invoked either with `cf ba` or `cf bluemix-admin` followed by the specific command.

+The following command registers the broker:
 `cf ba add-service-broker yourBrokerName userID password URL4yourBroker`

+To remove an existing standard private service broker:
+`cf ba delete-service-broker yourBrokerName`
+Only those brokers that don't have any related provisioned services can be deleted.

 # Documentation Links